 Shoah Wall Of Names

 What makes this monument particularly monstrous is that it subjectivizes and personalises Austria’s darkest history.
-You can’t help but looking for familiar names while trying to grasp what had been suffering of incomprehensible dimensions.
+You can't help but looking for familiar names while trying to grasp a suffering of incomprehensible dimensions.

 Location: Ostarrichi Park (opposite the Austrian National Bank), 1090 Vienna